janetschel/haushaltsplan-backend/README.md

 ### For a brief overview of the features check [here](https://github.com/janetschel/haushaltsplan-backend/releases/tag/v1.0.0)

-This backend interacts with a cloud-hostes MongoDb database to provide real-time production-save data
+This backend interacts with a cloud-hosted MongoDb database to provide real-time production-save data

 ## Status of deployment